Code of Ethics and Conduct.

 16. Our dealings

-We act appropriately and quickly in relation to any complaints.
+We must act appropriately and quickly in relation to any complaints.

-We are committed to providing customers with accurate information on which they can make an informed decision.
+We are committed to providing viewers and customers with accurate information on which they can make an informed decision.

-The trust of broadcasters, the talent we work with, the wider public and opinion formers is central to everything we do.
+The trust of viewers, the wider public and customers is central to everything we do.
 We will not hesitate to take appropriate disciplinary action against anyone who breaches that trust.

 When making our programmes, we are committed to being honest, fair and transparent and not to mislead viewers in any way.